oracle/graalpython/docs/user/README.md

 ## Installing GraalPy

 You can install GraalPy by downloading a compressed GraalPy tarball appropriate for your platform.
-For GraalPy Community, you can also use `pyenv` or `conda`.
+Linux and macOS users can also use [Pyenv](https://github.com/pyenv/pyenv) or [Conda-Forge](https://conda-forge.org/) (Conda-Forge provides GraalPy Community only).

 ### Downloading